iordachescuandrei/todo-list/README.md

 - prereq.txt file

 ## how to use it:
-- run the python application using, if the app is running correct you should be able to see this output:
+- run the python application, if the app is running correct you should be able to see this output:
 ```
  Serving Flask app 'app'
   Debug mode: off